sdatspun2/idempotency-header/draft.md

 Clients MUST NOT include more than one `Idempotency-Key` header field in the same request.

-The following example shows an idempotency key using UUID version 4 scheme:
+The following example shows an idempotency key using `UUID` {{!RFC4122}}:

     Idempotency-Key: "8e03978e-40d5-43e8-bc93-6894a57f9324"

 ## Uniqueness of Idempotency Key

-The idempotency key that is supplied as part of every `POST` request MUST be unique and can not be reused with another request with a different request payload.
+The idempotency key that is supplied as part of every `POST` request MUST be unique and `MUST` not be reused with another request with a different request payload.

-How to make the key unique is up to the client and it's agreed protocol with the resource owner.
-It is `RECOMMENDED` that `UUID` or a similar random identifier be used as the idempotency key.
+Uniqueness of the key `MUST` be defined by the resource owner and `MUST` be implemented by the clients of the resource server.
+It is `RECOMMENDED` that `UUID` {{!RFC4122}} or a similar random identifier be used as an idempotency key.

 ## Idempotency Key Validity and Expiry

-The resource MAY enforce a time based idempotency keys, thus, be able to purge or delete a key upon its expiry.
-The resource server SHOULD publish expiration policy related documentation.
+The resource MAY enforce time based idempotency keys, thus, be able to purge or delete a key upon its expiry.
+The resource server SHOULD define such expiration policy and publish in related documentation.

 ## Idempotency Fingerprint

-An idempotency fingerprint MAY be used in conjunction with with an idempotency key to determine the uniqueness of a request and is generated from request payload data.
-An idempotency fingerprint is generated by the resource implementation.
-Idempotency Fingerprint generation algorithm MAY use one of the following or similar approaches to generate a fingerprint.
+An idempotency fingerprint MAY be used in conjunction with an idempotency key to determine the uniqueness of a request.
+Such a fingerprint is generated from request payload data by the resource server.
+An idempotency fingerprint generation algorithm MAY use one of the following or similar approaches to create a fingerprint.

 * Checksum of the entire request payload.
-* Checksum of selected elements in the request payload.
+* Checksum of selected element(s) in the request payload.
 * Field value match for each field in the request payload.
-* Field value match for selected elements in the request payload.
+* Field value match for selected element(s) in the request payload.
 * Request digest/signature.

+## Responsibilities

+Client

+Clients of `HTTP API` requiring idempotency, SHOULD understand the idempotency related requirements as published by the server and use appropriate algorithm to generate idempotency keys.

+For each request, client SHOULD

+* Send a unique idempotency key in the HTTP `Idempotency-Key` request header field.

+Resource Server

+Resource server MUST publish idempotency related specification.
+This specification MUST include expiration related policy if applicable.
+Server is responsible for managing the lifecycle of the idempotency key.

+For each request, server SHOULD

+* Identify idempotency key from the HTTP `Idempotency-Key` request header field.
+* Generate idempotency fingerprint if required.
+* Check for idempotency considering various scenarios including the ones described in section below.

 ## Idempotency Enforcement Scenarios

-* First time request (Idempotency Key and Idempotency Fingerprint scenarios has not been seen)
+* First time request (idempotency key or fingerprint has not been seen)

   The resource server SHOULD process the request normally and respond with an appropriate response and status code.

-* Duplicate request (Idempotency Key and Idempotency Fingerprint scenarios has been seen)
+* Duplicate request (idempotency key or fingerprint has been seen)

-  Replay
+  Retry

-  The request was replayed after the original request completed.
+  The request was retried after the original request completed.
 The resource server MUST respond with the result of the previously completed operation, success or an error.

   Concurrent Request

-  The request was replayed before the original request completed.
+  The request was retried before the original request completed.
 The resource server MUST respond with a resource conflict error.
-See ## Error Scenarios for details.
+See Error Scenarios for details.

-## Responsibilities

-Client

-For the idempotent resource operations, the client MUST present a unique idempotency key in Idempotency-Key request header field.

-Resource Server

-* Generate Idempotency Fingerprint when required.
-* Check for idempotency under various scenarios including the ones described earlier.
-* Manage the lifecycle of the Idempotency Key.
-* Publish idempotency related specification in relevant documentation.

 ## Error Scenarios

-If the `Idempotency-Key` request header is missing for a documented idempotent operation requiring this header, the resource server MUST reply with an `HTTP` `400` status code with body containing a link pointing to the relevant documentation.
-Alternately, using the `HTTP` header `Link`, client could be informed about the error too as shown below.
+If the `Idempotency-Key` request header is missing for a documented idempotent operation requiring this header, the resource server MUST reply with an `HTTP` `400` status code with body containing a link pointing to relevant documentation.
+Alternately, using the `HTTP` header `Link`, the client can be informed about the error as shown below.

     HTTP/1.1 400 Bad Request
     Link: <https://developer.example.com/idempotency>;
       rel="describedby"; type="text/html"

-If there is an attempt to reuse an idempotency key with a different request payload, the resource server MUST reply with an `HTTP` `422` status code with body containing a link pointing to the relevant documentation.
-Using the `HTTP` header `Link`, client could be informed about the error as following.
+If there is an attempt to reuse an idempotency key with a different request payload, the resource server MUST reply with a `HTTP` `422` status code with body containing a link pointing to relevant documentation.
+The status code `422` is defined in Section 11.2 of {{!RFC4918}}.
+The server can also inform the client using `HTTP` header `Link` as shown below.

     HTTP/1.1 422 Unprocessable Entity
     Link: <https://developer.example.com/idempotency>;
     rel="describedby"; type="text/html"

-If there is an attempt to reuse an idempotency key that is expired, the resource server MUST reply with an `HTTP` `422` status code with body containing a link pointing to the relevant documentation.
-Using the `HTTP` header `Link`, client could be informed about the error as following.
+If there is an attempt to reuse an idempotency key that has expired, the resource server MUST reply with an `HTTP` `422` status code with body containing a link pointing to the relevant documentation.
+Using the `HTTP` header `Link`, client can be informed about the error as shown below.

     HTTP/1.1 422 Unprocessable Entity
     Link: <https://developer.example.com/idempotency>;
     rel="describedby"; type="text/html"

 If the request is replayed, while the original request is still processing, the resource server MUST reply with an `HTTP` `409` status code with body containing a link pointing to the relevant documentation.
-Using the `HTTP` header `Link`, client could be informed about the error as following.
+Using the `HTTP` header `Link`, client can be informed as well.

     HTTP/1.1 409 Conflict
     Link: <https://developer.example.com/idempotency>;
     rel="describedby"; type="text/html"

 For other errors, the resource MUST return the appropriate status code and error message.

 # IANA Considerations